WalletScrutiny/WalletScrutinyCom/_hardware/jaxxicecube.md

 ## verdict

 The promised date of **"late 2016/early 2017"** is now almost 5 years.
 We [reached out to Jaxx](https://twitter.com/BitcoinWalletz/status/1485819187222450178) via twitter to ask them whether the project is still ongoing.
+They [replied](https://twitter.com/jaxx_io/status/1489269784898420740):

+> Hi there.
+We spent the last few years focused on infrastructure.
+Stay tuned for some exciting announcements in 2022.

-Until further notice, this project will retain its last known status.
+Without a concrete release date and information about this project, this project will retain its last known status.